Project: Tile House

 Contractor: Lucas Construction Design and Build

 A rich material palette of tiles (3D and 2D), concrete, timber and earthy colours create a textured, light-filled, modern architecture that re-orientates the home towards the garden.

-Tile house is a contemporary rear extension and refurbishment project to a 1930s home in South London.
+Tile House by Proctor & Shaw is a contemporary rear extension and refurbishment project to a 1930s home in South London.
 Two 3D brick decorative tiles, one ‘silk’ finished for outside and ‘rough’ finished for the interior, form the principal elements in a subtly complex display of pattern and ornamentation.
 The feature tiles were set out in an alternating stack bonded motif to create a beautiful rhythmic elevation of shadow and texture.